A-08556

 Plain Language

-Disability insurers must periodically review and revise the performance, use, and outcomes of any AI tool used in utilization review or utilization management to maximize accuracy and reliability.
-This is an ongoing operational obligation requiring a reasonable periodic cadence of review.
-This mirrors the parallel Public Health Law provision.
+Disability insurers must periodically review and revise AI tools used in utilization review to maximize accuracy and reliability.
+This is an ongoing operational obligation covering the tool's performance, use patterns, and outcomes.
+This mirrors the Public Health Law obligation for insurers regulated under the Insurance Law.

 Statutory Text